Menu

 Arbitration

-The arbitrator, whose actions aimed to protect the government during COT case arbitrations, claimed that no ongoing issues were affecting the Cape Bridgewater Holiday Camp.
-His May 11, 1995 award only mentioned old, historic, anecdotal Telstra-related faults while ignoring the ongoing faults.
-If the arbitrator had been aware of the 120,000 ongoing faults in Telstra, he might have asked his arbitration technical consultants to investigate whether my complaints of ongoing telephone faults were actually true.
+The arbitrator involved in the COT case arbitrations, whose actions appeared to favour government interests, asserted that there were no ongoing issues affecting the Cape Bridgewater Holiday Camp.
+In his May 11, 1995 award, he acknowledged only outdated, anecdotal faults related to Telstra, disregarding the pressing ongoing problems.
+Had he been informed of the significant 120,000 unresolved faults within Telstra, he might have prompted his technical consultants to conduct a comprehensive investigation into the validity of my ongoing telephone fault complaints.

 Ongoing telephone problems

-23 June 2015: Had the arbitrator appointed to assess my arbitration claims correctly investigated ALL of my submitted evidence he would have had to value my claim as an ongoing problem NOT a past problem as his final award shows.
-It is clear from the following link dated > Unions raise doubts over Telstra's copper network; workers using ... that when reading in conjunction with Can We Fix The Can which was released in March 1994, these faults copper-wire network faults have been in existence for more than 24-years.
+23 June 2015: Had the arbitrator appointed to assess my arbitration claims correctly investigated ALL of my submitted evidence, it would have validated my claim as an ongoing problem, NOT a past problem, as his final award shows.
+It is clear from the following link dated > Unions raise doubts over Telstra's copper network; workers using ... that when reading in conjunction with Can We Fix The Can, which was released in March 1994, these copper-wire network faults have existed for more than 24 years.

 9 November 2017: Sadly, many Australians in rural Australia can only access a second-rate NBN.
-This didn’t have to be the case: had the Australian government ensured the arbitration process it endorsed to investigate the COT cases’ claims of ongoing telephone problems was conducted transparently, it could have used our evidence to start fixing the problems we uncovered in 1993/94.
-This news article https://theconversation.com/the-accc-investigation-into-the-nbn-will-be-useful-but-its-too-little-too-late-87095 and absentjustice.com/Introduction again shows that the COT Cases claims of ailing copperwire network was more than valid.
+This didn’t have to be the case: had the Australian government ensured the arbitration process it endorsed to investigate the COT cases’ claims of ongoing telephone problems been conducted transparently, it could have used our evidence to start fixing the problems we uncovered in 1993/94.
+This news article https://theconversation.com/the-accc-investigation-into-the-nbn-will-be-useful-but-its-too-little-too-late-87095again, shows that the COT Cases claims of copperwire ailing network were more than valid.

-28 April 2018: This ABC news article regarding the NBN see >NBN boss blames Government's reliance on copper for slow ... needs to be read in conjunction with my own story because had these lies told under oath by so many Telstra employees had not occurred then the government would have been in a better position to evaluate just how bad the copper-wire Customer Access Network (CAN) really was just 4-years ago.
+28 April 2018: This ABC news article dated 28 April 2018 regarding the NBN see >NBN boss blames Government's reliance on copper for slow ... needs to be read in conjunction with my own story going back 20 1988 through to 2025, because had the arbitration lies told under oath by so many Telstra employees had not occurred then the government would have been in a better position to evaluate just how bad the copper-wire Customer Access Network (CAN) was just 7-years ago.

 If only the arbitrator had been shown these photos before he handed down his findings